DJI Phantom: Phantom 4 series

 The Phantom 4 Pro was released in November 2016 with a new 20-megapixel Exmor R camera featuring a 1 in CMOS sensor.
 The obstacle avoidance system was also upgraded rearward-facing sensors as well as infrared sensors on both sides.
 The Phantom 4 Pro+, offered alongside the Pro, features a controller with a 5.5-inch screen and an integrated flight app, allowing it to be flown without a separate mobile device.
 The Pro uses Model 9450S propellers and is powered by a 5870 mAh battery, giving it a fight time of approximately 30 minutes.
 During the 2017 IFA Berlin trade show, DJI announced a new version of the Pro/Pro+ as the Phantom 4 Pro Obsidian and Pro+ Obsidian, respectively.
 The Pro/Pro+ Obsidian is largely identical to the baseline Pro/Pro+, differing only in that both the drone and remote have a matte black color and that the camera and gimbal are made of magnesium and have an electroplated anti-fingerprint coating.

 The Phantom 4 Advanced was announced on 13 April 2017 as a replacement for the Phantom 4.
-The drone features an upgraded camera with a 1-ingh CMOS sensor and a mechanical shutter, capable of shooting 4K video at 60 FPS.
+The drone features an upgraded camera with a 1-inch CMOS sensor and a mechanical shutter, capable of shooting 4K video at 60 FPS.
 The drone is capable of processing H.264 video at 60 FPS and H.265 video at 30 FPS.
 Like the Pro, the Advanced was also offered with a controller with a 5.5-inch screen as the Phantom 4 Advanced+.

 In May 2018, DJI quietly released an upgraded version of the Phantom 4 Pro/Pro+ as the Phantom 4 Pro/Pro+ V2.0.
 The Pro V2.0 retains the camera of the Pro, but features an OcuSync transmission system, improved ESCs, and Model 9455S low-noise propellers which are backwards compatible with the original Pro.
 Production of the Phantom 4 Pro V2.0 was suspended in late 2018 or early 2019 due to what DJI called "a shortage of parts from a supplier", though DJI denied rumors that the Phantom was being discontinued.
 Production was restarted in January 2020 after the supply issue was sorted out.